 What may be enjoyable for you may not be enjoyable for your neighbors.
 Be a good neighbor and don't use a recreational fire on breezy days that will spread the smoke through the neighborhood.

-All open burning is banned when the fire index is at the extreme level and caution should be used when the fire index is at the very high level.
-To check the current fire index, visit http://www.crh.noaa.gov/bis/?n=fire_weather_public.
+All open burning, including recreational fires, is banned when the fire index is at the high, very high, or extreme level and any time during a red flag warning.
+To check the current fire index or red flag warning status, visit http://www.weather.gov/bis/fire.

 So have fun, roast a few marshmallows, sing a few songs, and, above all, do it in a safe manner.